saud-aslam/Java-Applications/README.md

 <h2 id="enhancements-and-issues">Enhancements and Issues</h2>
 <ul>
 <li>SQL queries are hardcoded.
 This can be improved by allowing SQL queries to be entered via CLI.</li>
+<li>Data Cleaning before Update and Insert is not performed.
+This can be improved by providing a service layer where data cleaning as required by business can be performed.</li>
 </ul>

 <h2 id="libraries">Libraries</h2>